Skip to content

 To provide great features like observability and more, FastStream needs to include extra data in your message.
 Redis, in turn, provides the ability to send any type of data within a message.
 Therefore, FastStream uses its own binary format for messages, which supports any type of data you want to use and can include any additional information.

-Migration plan#
+Migration history#

 Message structure#